Claire Bretécher: Biography

-Throughout the 1970s and 1980s, she published successful collections, such as The Destiny of Monique (1982).
+She self published her first 25 books and is stil one of the only artists to work for all three of the 9th art's founding journals: Tintin, Spirou and René Goscinny's Pilote.Throughout the 1970s and 1980s, she published successful collections, such as The Destiny of Monique (1982).
 In 2001, Bretécher's series Agrippine was adapted into a 26-episode TV series by Canal+.